 Glass: Brighton and Hove, – St Richard.
 Hangleton

-John Elliott (1811-91) was born in Lewes, and became an architect and builder in North Pallant, Chichester until he moved to Southampton in 1851 (KD).
-By 1855 an application to the ICBS in respect of Portswood church, Hampshire gives a partner, called Mason, of whom nothing is known.
+John Elliott (1811-91) was born in Lewes, and by 1839, when he designed Emsworth church in the adjacent part of Hampshire, was in business as an architect and builder in North Pallant, Chichester where he remained until he moved to Southampton in 1851 (KD).
+By 1855 an application to the ICBS in respect of a new aisle for Portswood church, Hampshire gives a partner, called Mason, of whom nothing is known.
 In 1871 he was living at North Stoneham, nearby; ten years later he and his second wife were lodging in Southsea and in 1891 they were at Uckfield, where he died.
 His oddly proportioned and detailed churches in Sussex and Hampshire display traits of the early gothic revival and show little awareness of newer ideas, though Archdeacon Henry Manning praised his knowledge of and sympathy with gothic.
 Changes to his design for Christ Church, Worthing demanded by the Ecclesiological Society appear to have ruined him.
 A report in The Builder (1 p489) implies he was also the contractor.

 Designed: Beckley (1840 – plan for new church with J Plowman – not carried out); Chichester, – St Peter the Less (1852-53 – planned rebuilding not carried out); Middleton (1847-49); Worthing, – Christ Church (1841-45)